nguyenpham/NhatMinhEgtb/README.md

 - Metric: DTM (similar to Nalimov / Gaviota).
 - Enpassants: yes
 - Castle rights: no
-- For all 3-4-5 men the index space is about 19.9 G. It may take about 40 GB to store (a bit larger than Gaviota - 38 GB)
+- For all 3-4-5 men the index space is about 19.9 G. It may take about 40 GB to store (a bit larger than uncompressed Gaviota 38 GB)
 - Compress algorithms: Lzma, level 9, 4kb blocks (similar to Gaviota)
 - Permutation: test with all orders (similar to Sygyzy)
 - One side data has been discurded to save space (similar to Sygyzy)